 Installation Part-3 (Configure XWall)

 Note: This procedure should be completed on the server running XWall.
-If you’re running XWall and XWALLFilter on the same server this is fully supported in single Exchange Server environments.
+Running XWall and XWALLFilter on the same server is supported only in single Exchange Server environments.

 Enter the XWall Admin utility and